Basic Economy Airfare: Here Are Some Things You Should Know Before Booking Your Next Flight

-Don't be so quick to snag that discount airfare the next time you are booking a flight.
+Who doesn't want to save a little bit of money?
+But don't be so quick to snag that discount airfare the next time you are booking a flight.
 You might find yourself spending more money then you intended to spend.
 Many airlines have embraced basic economy fares to provide flyers with cheaper tickets.
 But a basic economy ticket has a lot of drawbacks and catches, which could leave you spending more.

 What is basic economy airfare?

 Basic economy airfare is just what it sounds like.
 Those fares offer only the bare basics, which is generally just a seat on a flight.
-Depending upon the airline, you aren't allowed to make changes to your flight, you aren't allowed access to overhead bins, you may board last, you may not get snacks or drinks, you might not earn miles or points, you may not qualify for upgrades, there is no guarantee that you will be seated with other people on your itinerary, and if something happens to your flight you will probably be the last to be rebooked, even if it's the airline's fault.
+Depending upon the airline, you aren't allowed to make changes to your flight, you aren't allowed access to overhead bins, you may board last, you may not get snacks or drinks, you might not earn miles or points, you may not qualify for upgrades, there is no guarantee that you will be seated with other people on your itinerary, and if something happens to your flight you will probably be the last to be re-booked, even if it's the airline's fault.

 Why have airlines embraced basic economy?

 Airlines know that they can offer perks for frequent or first class flyers.
 But in reality, they know that the vast majority of people who fly do so very infrequently.
 For them, price is what talks.
 That's why many discount airlines have been so successful.
 Travelers pick and choose the options they want and pay only for those things.
 Basic economy is a response from the major airlines in order to get back some of those passengers.